|Nutritional Guidelines (per serving)|

 Muddle the strawberry, lemon juice, and simple syrup in a cocktail shaker.

-Add ice, the St. Germain and vodka, and shake well.
+Add ice, vodka, and elderflower liqueur, and shake well.

 Top with sparkling wine.